ear-team/HAUPERT_MEE_2022/README.md

-# Physics-based model to predict the acoustic detection distance of terrestrial autonomous recorder units
+# Physics-based model to predict the acoustic detection distance of terrestrial autonomous recording units over the diel cycle and across seasons: insights from an Alpine and a Neotropical forest

 This repository contains all the functions in 'R' that were used to process the data and create figures of the publication [Haupert et. al. XXXX, journal to be defined](https://www.to.be.defined.fr)